Upper Lake Valley AVA: History

 In 1884, Charles M. Hammond, along with his brother Gardiner Jr., acquired 1234 acre in the "East Upper Lake precinct" and subsequently planted on his Mat Tel Vineyards estate 25 acre of grapes, including "Black Burgundy", Mourvèdre, Carignan, Cabernet Sauvignon, Zinfandel, "Sauvignon Vert" (probably Sauvignonasse) and Sémillon.
 Hammond had previously worked for Gustave Niebaum as a vineyard hand in Napa Valley for about a year.
+His brother Gardiner G. Hammond Jr. sold his 640 acre share in 1885 to viticulturist and orchardist William O. Edmonds who grew Franken Riesling, Golden Chasselas, Muscat, and a few of the old Mission varieties.
 Charles Hammond's winery and distillery reportedly operated until 1915.
-His brother Gardiner G. Hammond, Jr. sold his 640 acre share in 1885 to viticulturist and orchardist William O. Edmonds.